Interlibrary Lending & Copy Requests

 Retrieval Service for Law Libraries

 The Law Library provides a retrieval service for all Minnesota Law Libraries, including firm, court, academic, and government law libraries.
 We will pull requested items from our collection and place them on our hold shelf at the Circulation Desk free of charge.
 This service is a retrieval service only, however, and the items are not sent to you.
 If you would like materials sent to you, please place your requests through Interlibrary Loan.
-To request an item through our retrieval service, please call 612-625-9534 or email firstname.lastname@example.org.
+To request an item through our retrieval service, please email firstname.lastname@example.org.

 Interlibrary Loan Requests